Head Football Coach Ruffin McNeill Discusses The Start Of Spring Practice

 Although the 2015 campaign will mark his 11th overall year with the East Carolina program, Donnie Kirkpatrick will begin his sixth season on Ruffin McNeill’s staff after accepting an opportunity to remain with the Pirates as inside receivers coach in January of 2010.

-Kirkpatrick, who initially arrived in Greenville in December, 2004 as receivers coach, also continues to serve as ECU's tireless recruiting coordinator - a duty that has produced notable results such as Top 40 status in several national recruiting publications annually.
-Additionally, he was elevated to assistant head coach status at the conclusion of the 2014 season to serve in an expanded leadership role.
+Kirkpatrick, who initially arrived in Greenville in December, 2004 as receivers coach, also continues to serve as ECU’s tireless recruiting coordinator - a duty that has produced notable results such as Top 40 status in several national recruiting publications annually.
+Additionally, he earned a promotion to assistant head coach status during the winter of 2015 after his corps turned in yet another record-breaking performance.

-On the field, his Pirate resume is highlighted by a total of five All-Conference USA first-team selections, two-all-freshman squad choices, a league most valuable player award and four of the program's five all-time 1,000-yard single-season receiving campaigns.
+On the field alone, his Pirate resume is highlighted by a total of six all-conference (C-USA, AAC) first-team selections, two-all-freshman squad choices, an Associated Press All-America honor, a league most valuable player award, a NCAA Football Bowl Subdivision career record, three NFL draft picks and five of the program’s seven all-time 1,000-yard single-season receiving campaigns.

-His first season in McNeill's high-scoring spread offensive scheme enabled Kirkpatrick to reach greater heights as top pupil Harris earned C-USA Most Valuable Player honors after setting then-school single-season and career records for most receptions (101/268) and reception yardage (1,123/3,001) before being drafted in the sixth round by the Dallas Cowboys.
+In 2010, his first season in McNeill’s high-scoring spread offensive scheme, Kirkpatrick reached greater heights as top pupil Harris earned C-USA Most Valuable Player honors after setting then-school single-season and career records for most receptions (101/268) and reception yardage (1,123/3,001).

-In 2011, Kirkpatrick developed walk-on Justin Hardy to inclusion on Conference USA's All-Freshman Team in addition to national all-freshman team selections by the Bleacher Report and Phil Steele Magazine.
-Hardy set East Carolina rookie records with 64 receptions and 658 yards, finishing the campaign ranked fourth in C-USA in receptions per game (6.4) and eighth in receiving yards per game (65.8).
+A year later, Kirkpatrick developed walk-on Justin Hardy to inclusion on Conference USA’s All-Freshman Team in addition to national all-freshman team selections by the Bleacher Report and Phil Steele Magazine after the latter set ECU rookie records with 64 receptions and 658 yards.

 Before joining the ECU staff, Kirkpatrick served as wide receivers coach at Western Carolina during the 2003 and 2004 seasons which followed a three-year head coaching tenure at Chattanooga, which began in 2000.